 Telephone Support Volunteers

 Our telephone support volunteers are people with personal experience of pregnancy loss who offer time to talk and a listening ear.
-Some of them offer support via our out-of-hours helpline and some offer support for particular experiences, such as late loss, or molar or ectopic pregnancy.

 Please note, this role requires certain skills and experience and there is an interview process.